-The attached Categorical Exclusion (CE) (also available in Workfront) was approved on xx/xx/xxxx.
+The attached Categorical Exclusion (CE) (also available in Workfront for ADOT staff) was approved on xx/xx/xxxx.
 The above referenced project meets the definition for a CE under 23 CFR 771.117.
+[Note adjust for EA]

 The environmental planner for the project shall be consulted to determine whether the CE remains valid if there is a change in the project scope, location, or termini or where new impacts, not previously considered, may occur.